 Where will this task take place?
 Are you arranging a telecon?
 Is the meeting in a different country?
 This line of questioning will tell you whether you should be booking a boardroom or a Boeing.

-If anything is unclear once you’ve run through the five W’s get clarity from the requestor before you continue.
+If anything is unclear once you’ve run through the five W’s, get clarity from the requester before you continue.
 You will save yourself a lot of unnecessary effort if you know what is expected and how you are going to achieve it before beginning a task.

 Begin the Task